Not currently available in 2021

-Introduces students to the financial plan including an overview of the financial advice industry and contemporary issues, the professional, legal and regulatory environment, client relationship building and best interests duty, client risk profiling, needs and objectives, the statement of advice (SOA), and key elements of the financial plan.
-In this capstone unit, students will develop professional skills by engaging in teacher directed activities and experiences relevant to the responsible construction and delivery of a comprehensive financial plan.
-Students will also develop a practical understanding of the critical aspects of the financial adviser-client relationship.
+Introduces students to the financial plan including an overview of the financial advice industry and contemporary issues, the professional, legal and regulatory environment, client relationship building and best interests duty, client risk profiling, needs and objectives, the Statement of Advice (SOA), and key elements of the financial plan.
+In this capstone unit, students will develop professional skills by engaging in teacher directed activities and experiences relevant to the responsible construction and delivery of a comprehensive SOA, with a specific focus on insurance and estate planning aspects.

-Topic 3: The Professional, Legal and Regulatory Environment
+Topic 2a: The Professional, Legal and Ethical Environment

-Topic 4: The Client-Adviser Relationship and Best Interests Duty I
+Topic 2b: The Client-Adviser Relationship and Best Interests Duty

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.